DavidGalvanDom/sip-alg-detectos-csharp/README.md

    - Build the server project with Release configuration
    - Copy the files to the install folder
    - Example sip-alg-detectors-csharp\server\deploy-server-as-windows
-   - To install the application as a windows service server-si-alg-windows-service.exe install start
+   - To install the application as a windows service <br />
+     <strong>server-si-alg-windows-service.exe install start</strong>
-   - To uninstall
+   - To uninstall <br />
-     server-si-alg-windows-service.exe uninstall
+     <strong>server-si-alg-windows-service.exe uninstall</strong>

 ## Diagram